arpitbbhayani/articles/blogs/mysql-eviction-strategy.md

 ...
 ```

-The command `SHOW ENGINE INNODB STATUS` outputs a lot of interesting metrics but the most interesting ones are
+The command `SHOW ENGINE INNODB STATUS` outputs a lot of interesting metrics but the most interesting and critical ones, w.r.t Memory and Buffer Pool, are

  - number of pages that were made young
  - rate of eviction without access
  - cache hit ratio